The feeling of tingling or numbness in your hands or feet is called peripheral neuropathy.

 Treating Peripheral Neuropathy

 - Acupuncture relieves pain in some patients.
-Ask your doctor for more details and the name of a licensed acupuncturist.
+Ask your doctor if this would be safe for you, and for more details and the name of a licensed acupuncturist.

 - Massage can increase blood flow and may provide pain relief.

 - Exercise may help with neuropathy pain.